-There are several types of visas, each meant for different visit and stay purposes.
-In most cases, a short-term visa can be a suitable option for foreigners interested in visiting Argentina for touristic purposes or business.
+There are several types of visas, each meant for a different visit and stay purposes.
+In most cases, a short-term visa can be a suitable option for foreigners interested in visiting Argentina for tourism purposes or business.
 Medical treatments, religious workers, investments, and work purposes require visas for Argentina.
 The same thing is available for journalists who want to visit Argentina or for those transiting the country.

 Most visas can be renewed while others need to be replaced.
 In any case, you should solicit legal advice if you want to emigrate to Argentina.
-Our lawyers in Argentina can offer support about immigration to Argentina and related legal aspects.
+Our lawyers in Argentina can offer support for immigration to Argentina and related legal aspects.
 In matters of documents, the following aspects are important when applying for an Argentinian visa: